microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 * A policy can be scoped to include the entire tenant, multiple environments, as well as exclude multiple environments

+* You can create data loss prevention (DLP) policies that can act as guardrails to help prevent users from unintentionally exposing organizational data.
+* DLP policies can be scoped at the environment level or tenant level, offering flexibility to craft sensible policies that strike the right balance between protection and productivity.
+* Connectors can be grouped into business, non-business, and blocked.
+Once categorized, it cannot be used in conjunction with other connectors outside its group.
+When a connector is blocked, it cannot be used at all.
+* Environment admins cannot edit policies created by tenant admins
 ### Design recommendations

 ## Data